Hair Re-Growth After Chemo: Victoria Derbyshire’s Facebook Video Gets 4.3K Views

 — David Hicks (@barryjcanales) April 3, 2017

-Victoria opened her viral video with the news that it was time to stop wearing a wig, which she has been wearing wig since December 2015.
+Victoria opened her viral video with the news that it was time to stop wearing a wig, which she has been wearing since December 2015.
 That was when Derbyshire finished her chemotherapy treatments for breast cancer.
 During that time, Derbyshire said that 50 to 75 percent of her hair fell out.
 Hair loss was indeed, at least for Victoria, something worse than having a mastectomy in her viewpoint.

 However, Derbyshire was thankful and grateful for the wig that helped her live her life normally.
 But Derbyshire knew it was time for the wig to go.
 Upon removing her wig, Victoria revealed a full head of hair.